Best No-Penalty CD Rates

 Online and Mobile Banking

-Online banking and mobile banking offer account holders additional convenience.
+Online and mobile banking offer additional services and conveniences for account holders.

-Using these banking apps, you’ll have the facility to access your account from just about anywhere, helping you avoid queues and making for easier and faster withdrawals.
+Using these banking apps, you can access your account from just about anywhere, helping you avoid queues and making for easier and faster withdrawals.

 Initial Deposit

-Since CDs are deposit accounts, many of them come with an initial deposit requirement.
+Since CDs are deposit accounts, many come with an initial deposit requirement.

-Some also require you to have a minimum balance in your account before you can earn any interest.
+Some also require a minimum balance in your account before you can earn any interest.

-This requirement may put some CDs out of reach, depending on how much money you were planning on depositing.
+This requirement may put some CDs out of reach, depending on how much money you plan to deposit.

 Pros & Cons

-Just like everything else, no penalty CDs have their own set of pros and cons.
+Just like everything else, no-penalty CDs have pros and cons.

-It’s essential to know what these are to help you decide if getting this type of CD is the right choice for your financial goals.
+It’s essential to know these to help you decide if getting this type of CD is the right choice for your financial goals.

 Pros: